Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 #### Setup:
 - Toggle on app open ads for Android and iOS
 - Add unit IDs (provided by monetization manager) Will be automatic in SDK 1.4.4
+- There is no need to call to the ad, if there is a fill, SDK will present it.

 #### Technical:
+- We are initiating the loading of the App Open ad concurrently with the SDK initialization.
+Once the ad is ready, it will be shown immediately, even if the user is still on the splash screen.
-- Flow: CMP → Loading → App open ad
+- Flow: CMP → SDK Initialization (App Open ad load starts) → Splash Screen → Show App Open ad as soon as it's ready
 - SDK calls AppLovin for available ad inventory
 - Check logs for "Initializing app open ad" confirmation